labeattie/testpreviewsite/_posts/2022-01-24-my-take-on-fi-pt1.md

 ![FI_logo](/testpreviewsite/assets/fire logo.png)

 ## Tenet 1: The 4% Rule
 How much money do you need to retire?
 We don't even have to use such a loaded word.
 How much money do you need to never have to work again?
-If you look at many online resources and calculators, they base this answer off of the amount of money you earn.
+If you look at many online resources and calculators, they will base their answer off of the amount of money you earn.

 This is a major pet peeve of mine, as this usually assumes you spend nearly all of the money you make.
-If I make 10 million dollars a year, but spend the same amount of money that I do now, I wouldn't need any more money to retire, and it wouldn't take hardly any time to get it.
+If I make 10 million dollars a year, but spend the same amount of money that I do now, I wouldn't need more money to retire, and it wouldn't take hardly any time to get the amount I would need.
 Instead, the amount of money you need to retire should be based off of how much money you spend.
-This can also be thought of as "*how much your lifestyle costs*".
+This can also be thought of as "*how much your lifestyle costs*."

 A common rule of thumb in the FIRE community is the "4% rule".
 This postulates that, if you withdraw 4% or less per year of a stock/bond portfolio's starting value (adjusted for inflation), you are very unlikely to ever run out of money.
 This 4% figure is called your "Safe Withdrawal Rate" (SWR).
 Another way to state this is, if you save up 25x the amount of your annual spending, and have it invested (hopefully in low-fee index funds), then you likely never need to earn another cent.